Cooperation-org/CookGovernanceToken/earning/README.md

 3.1) Review the cook earnings and adjust as appropriate, if people did not record (later this should be by task and require oversight)
 3.2) Approve & Post

+The totals should now be recorded in the taiga table `pending_cook` and the recorded tasks should now be moved into the state 'historical'